• Skip to main content

 It is even easier to supplement the diets of fish, as they are in general quite omnivorous.
 Captive-bred court jesters, for example, accept a wide range of items including many prepared foods.

 When it comes to controlling hair algae, proactiveness is key.
 We advise taking the initiative and doing everything to boost pod populations as much and as early as possible.
 Add a few ceriths as soon as you begin stocking with fish.
 And include herbivorous fish species!
 If your algae-eating fish cannot keep up with hair algae growth, help them out with a sea urchin sidekick.
-So long as you maintain consistently high water quality (i.e. low nutrient levels), a group of herbivores such as this will be more than sufficient to keep your tank free of runaway hair algae plagues.
+So long as you maintain consistently excellent water quality (i.e. low nutrient levels), a group of herbivores such as this will be more than sufficient to keep your tank free of unmanageable hair algae plagues.

 Reader Interactions